B23i/AvocadoTost/README.md

 # AvocadoTost
-avocado toast supply chain analysis, we will analyze the supply of avocado, olive oil and sourdough bread used in toast with python and pandas library.
+avocado toast supply chain analysis, we will analyze the supply of avocado, olive oil and sourdough bread used in toast with python and pandas library, this is done by defining a function that finds the most common country of origin with the csv data files given to us.
+At the same time, some filtering and editing is done to the data file to make it more readable.